ash/raku-course/essentials/numbers/operations/index.md

 It returns the remainder of integer division of two numbers, so `10 % 3` is `1`.
 Note that `-10 % 3` is `2` as the result of the operation is defined as the difference between the first number and the rounded-down division multiplied by the second number.
 So, `$a % $b` is equivalent to `$a - $b * floor($a / $b)`.

+## Divisibility

+Raku adds a useful operator to check if the number is divisible by another.

+`%%` | Divisilibity

+This is an infix operator that needs two operands: `10 %% 3`.
+If the first operand is divisible by the second operand, the result is a Boolean `True`.
+Otherwise, `False`.

 ## Integer operations

 There are special operations that return integer results.
 Their operators are words instead of symbols.